De-escalation Pro

 Effective De-escalation Helps Lead to...

-Less disruption to the building
+Less Disruption to the entire building

 When situations are resolved quickly, neighboring classrooms are less likely to be interrupted, and students are less likely to be moved out of their own rooms.